How Composo Works Under The Hoood

 Stage 3: Reward model scoring

-Rather than asking models to generate numerical scores, Composo uses a custom-trained regression-based reward model that understands quality through learned distributions.
+Rather than asking models to generate numerical scores, Composo passes the reasoning traces to a custom-trained regression-based reward model.

-The reward model is trained using the Bradley-Terry framework, based on pairwise preference comparisons (similar to Elo rankings in chess).
 During training, expert labellers review outputs across domains and indicate which of two outputs is better.
-Through tens of thousands of these comparisons, the model learns the quality spectrum without arbitrary numerical anchors.
-Rather than being told "this is 7/10 because it has minor errors", the model learns through comparisons: "Output A is better than B because it's more accurate, but C is better than A because it's more complete."
+Through millions of these comparisons, the model learns the quality spectrum from relative judgments rather than arbitrary numeric anchors.
+Rather than being told "this is 7/10 because it has minor errors," the model learns through comparisons: "Output A is better than B because it's more accurate, but C is better than A because it's more complete."

-This builds a well-conditioned understanding of quality represented on a 0-1 scale to 2 decimal places.
-The reward-based approach produces stable scores even when underlying reasoning traces vary—the same input produces the same score.
-And because the scale is grounded in learned quality distributions rather than arbitrary prompting, scores at different points on the scale have consistent meaning: a 0.3 is always meaningfully worse than a 0.7, not just on a different day or with a different prompt.
+The result: stable 0-1 scores to 2 decimal places.
+The same input produces the same score.
+A 0.3 is always meaningfully worse than a 0.7—not just on a different day or with a different prompt.

 Stage 4: Aggregation and output